 The Manduka Pro is definitely a higher-end mat, with a mid-range price.
 However, it is one of the few mats on the market that comes with a lifetime guarantee, and it is highly rated in all categories.
 It is resilient, supportive, and grippy, though a bit heavy--it is a great value for the cost.

 One of these traits that sets the Liforme mat apart from other mats are the alignment guides printed on the fabric of the mat.
 The guides help students align their feet, promote a good stretch and prevent injury from improper alignment.
 The mat is also sustainably sourced, and its packaging is recyclable.

 Cost and Value

 The Liforme mat is one of the most expensive mats on this list.
 The price for this mat may seem to be a drawback, but for serious students who make pose alignment a high priority, there is no other mat like it on the market.
-The alignment guides allow you to be confident of your alignment even at a home practice, even without a teacher to adjust you.
+The alignment guides allow you to be confident of your alignment even at-home practice, even without a teacher to adjust you.
 This mat is eco-conscious, grippy, and sticks to the floor.
-If you want to take the next step to improving your practice, this mat is worth the investment.
+If you want to take the next step to improve your practice, this mat is worth the investment.

 Noisy to move

 The Aurorae Classic Extra Thick has one of the lowest prices of any mat on this list.
 However, it has all of the attributes a yoga student or teacher would look for in a mid-to-high quality mat.